-- Implementing food hygiene principles across all production sites in accordance with food hygiene regulations; - Annual external auditing of our production sites conducted by independent compliance companies applying the British Retail Consortium Global Standard for Food Safety Issue 8, its European equivalent, the International Food Standard or the Global Food Safety Initiative.
-Currently 93% of our suppliers are also certified to one or more of these food safety management systems and it is our long-term objective to achieve 100% certification; - Ensuring that our Group's Quality Management Systems comply with ISO 9001 with external audits to ISO or BRC standard; - Conducting internal audits covering all production sites as part of our internal audit program (including cross-audits where one site's audit team audits another's system); - Maintaining a risk-based microbiological and contaminant screening program, including screening for allergens, that covers raw materials and finished products; and - Holding monthly regulatory updates to assess emerging risk areas, update policies and review outstanding issues as part of the quality forum meeting which is attended by functional heads.
+Implementing food hygiene principles across all production sites in accordance with food hygiene regulations;

+- Annual external auditing of our production sites conducted by independent compliance companies applying the British Retail Consortium Global Standard for Food Safety Issue 9, its European equivalent, the International Food Standard or the Global Food Safety Initiative.
+Currently 93% of our suppliers are also certified to one or more of these food safety management systems and it is our long-term objective to achieve 100% certification; - Maintaining a risk-based microbiological and contaminant screening program for due diligence; and - Holding monthly regulatory updates to assess emerging risk areas, update policies and review outstanding issues as part of the quality forum meeting which is attended by functional heads.